TO UNPACK...(AND UTILIZE)

 Social Explorer is a user friendly mapping program, easily adopted for individual projects, that powerfully retells history via space analysis obtained through census data.

 The lessons simplify complicated subject matter through interactive projects and questions.
 These activities take students through the complex processes involved in decision making and strategy during the freedom movement.
-Students should be able to correlate racial and income disparity via geo-spatial analysis, evaluate primary sources, scrutinize abstract representations, and formulate an interpretative framework for understanding rhetoric or images from the black power period.
+Students should be able to correlate racial and income disparity via geo-spatial analysis, conduct primary source evaluation, scrutinize abstract representations, and formulate interpretative frameworks to understand the rhetoric and images of the black power period.
 Lesson plans will also help participants listen and engage generational, gendered, and/or racial life experiences that reveal diverse perspectives about American History.
 Learning outcomes include: critical thinking, observation, empathy, analysis, and tactical assessment.

 As such, Harambee City is an apparatus for historical production and an application tool.
 It is designed to help viewers use the information and digital platforms as a prototype for discerning the levers of power and thinking about civic engagement, freedom struggle, and economic development.